jdsavaj/php-in-backend-queue-job/README.md

 # PHP-in-Backend-Queue-Job
+1.call index.php

-Queue Processing Job in PHP You Easily Implement in Codeigniter
+# Queue Processing Job in PHP You Easily Implement in Codeigniter

 first you add libraries file on Codeigniter libraries folder